prabhat1001/prabhat1001/README.md

 I really like to create or build new things.<br>
 I also enjoy wireframing, UI/UX and designing in general and sometimes video editing too.

-- 🌱 I’m currently learning REACT, REDUX and NODE
+- 🌱 I’m currently learning React.js, Redux.js and Node.js
 - 💬 Ask me about Web Development
 - 📫 How to reach me: prabhatsaraswat24@gmail.com
 - ⚡ Fun fact: There are 10 types of people in this world.
 Those who understand binary and those who don’t